Today is Star Wars day

 It’s a holiday for any committed Star Wars fan

 In 1977 ‘Star Wars: Episode IV – A New Hope’ hit the big screen, quickly becoming a worldwide phenomenon.
-Forty years on, it’s still going strong, the films in sequel and prequel, completing a story (almost – there are more in the pipeline) that began in a galaxy far, far away.
+Forty years on, it’s still going strong, the films in sequel and prequel, completing a story (I am expecting more from Disney animations!) that began in a galaxy far, far away.

 The irresistible power of classic storytelling